uhhuhyeah/diabolical/README.md

 ### Set up

 Diabolical takes an optional list of settings (as a JSON hash) where you can override the defaults.
-See '[Settings/Options](#settings)' for available options.
+See '[Settings/Options](#settings)' for available options and their defaults.

 	<script type="text/javascript">
 		// setup